afneville/docs/cs/ai/linear-regression.md

 # Non-linear Regression

-Here is an example of how you might generate some data for the non-linear version of this problem.
+Here is an example of how some sample data for the non-linear version of this problem could be generated.

 ```python
 x = np.arange(-10, 10, 0.1)